 Has COVID-19 brought Australian society closer together or torn us apart?
 New report has the answer

-Australia’s social cohesion has withstood the COVID-19 pandemic, with attitudes largely positive and trust in government significantly higher, according to the Scanlon Foundation Research Institute’s 2020 Mapping Social Cohesion Report.
+Australia’s social cohesion has withstood the COVID-19 pandemic, with attitudes largely positive and trust in government significantly higher, according to Monash University researchers.

 Two national surveys were conducted last year – one in July and one in November – to capture the dynamic situation of the COVID-19 pandemic.
 The first survey was completed by 3,090 respondents, the second by 2,793.

-Report author Emeritus Professor Andrew Markus said that, taken together, the 2020 survey results demonstrate Australia’s strength and resilience in the face of a significant crisis.
+Report author Emeritus Professor Andrew Markus from the Faculty of Arts said that, taken together, the 2020 survey results demonstrate Australia’s strength and resilience in the face of a significant crisis.

 "In parts of the world, social cohesion has started to fray as the pandemic has evolved, but such fraying has not been observed in Australia,” Markus said.